 CCC is a unionized work environment, and is guided by a collective agreement that details employee rights with regard to working environment, leave, travel and other terms and conditions of employment.

-CCC's Official Languages Policy, Flexible Work Policy and Collective Agreement.
+CCC's Official Languages Policy CCC's Collective Agreement CCC's Flexible Work Instructions

-3.7 Workplace Environmental Impact
+6.4.6 Workplace Environmental Impact

 CCC enhances responsible corporate citizenship through active stewardship of its operations.